 However, modern apps are becoming more complex, REST APIs can be too inflexible to keep up with the rapidly changing requirements of the clients that access them.
 With web apps, microservices, IoT devices, and mobile apps all acting as clients with varying demands for accessing our APIs, REST architecture is beginning to show limitations.
 It’s becoming increasingly clear that REST was not intended to accommodate these diverse demands, and we’re starting to see drawbacks in our overall architecture as a result.
 Some of these drawbacks include:

-Over and under fetching resources
+Over and under-fetching resources

 When making a call to REST API, we fetch all data related to the resource, whether we need it or not.
-In this way we use more network bandwidth, the response is large and complex which adds complexity to the consumer side.
+In this way we use more network bandwidth, and the response is large and complex which adds complexity to the consumer side.

 Multiple round trips to get the info we need

-When we need to get info about multiple resources, we need to call multiple microservices, this process is slow, adds response time and complexity on the consumer side.
+When we need to get info about multiple resources, we need to call multiple microservices, this process is slow, and adds response time and complexity on the consumer side.

 REST API standardization is hard to achieve in microservice architecture where multiple different teams are involved.
 Things like pagination can be implemented in separate ways making the consumer’s job harder.